 Many global manufacturers and their supply chains are adopting greenhouse gas reduction goals, energy reduction goals, or renewable energy supply goals.
 Thus, the carbon intensity of the regional electric grid is important to a growing number of manufacturers.
-The carbon intensity of the electric grid counts towards a manufacturer's internal accounting of Scope 2

-3 https://www.rtoinsider.com/pjm-capacity-auction-august-114319/ emissions and thus impacts a manufacturer's ability to meet their own corporate emissions reductions goals.
+The carbon intensity of the electric grid counts towards a manufacturer's internal accounting of Scope 2 emissions and thus impacts a manufacturer's ability to meet their own corporate emissions reductions goals.

-4 Sub.
+3 Sub.
 H.B.
 6 -14, Line 1046-1047

-5 "Electricity Customer Choice in Ohio: How Competition Has Outperformed Traditional Monopoly Regulation", Thomas, A., Bowen, W., Hill, E., Kanter, A., Lim, T. https://engagedscholarship.csuohio.edu/cgi/viewcontent.cgi?article=2420&context=urban_facpub
+4 "Electricity Customer Choice in Ohio: How Competition Has Outperformed Traditional Monopoly Regulation", Thomas, A., Bowen, W., Hill, E., Kanter, A., Lim, T. https://engagedscholarship.csuohio.edu/cgi/viewcontent.cgi?article=2420&context=urban_facpub

-- The US has canceled implementation of the Clean Power Plan, and announced withdrawal from the global Paris Treaty.
+- ➤ The US has canceled implementation of the Clean Power Plan, and announced withdrawal from the global Paris Treaty.
 As a result, there is thus no current federal carbon emissions policy for electricity generation. - States that have created their own carbon reduction policy for the electricity sector often join regional carbon markets to reduce costs, such as the Regional Greenhouse Gas Initiative comprised of mid-Atlantic and New England states. - Competitive wholesale electricity markets produce efficiencies of several types, lowering not just cost but carbon emission as well, as producers reduce waste in order to stay competitive.
-Thus, maintaining competitive markets is an important aspect of reducing wastes and improving efficiencies, as supported by multiple academic studies6. - Ohio's existing diverse electricity generation mix is keeping costs low, as well as reducing emissions by 38% from 2005 levels7.
+Thus, maintaining competitive markets is an important aspect of reducing wastes and improving efficiencies, as supported by multiple academic studies5. - ➤ Ohio's existing diverse electricity generation mix is keeping costs low, as well as reducing emissions by 38% from 2005 levels6.
 This lower carbon transformation has occurred in a competitive wholesale electricity market.